 - 1. Learning Assessments and Grading: The NUR 423 course grade is calculated as shown in the table below.
 Rubrics for all assignments and discussion forums are found in D2L.
-Student performance is evaluated in the Introduction (FlipGrid), online and written assignments (dropboxes and discussions), participation in synchronous ZOOM events, quizzes, and the final project.
+Student performance is evaluated in the Introduction, online and written assignments (dropboxes and discussions), participation in synchronous ZOOM events, quizzes, and the final project.
 Two types of discussions are included in the course: one to discuss case studies and another to discuss the incremental development of the final project.
 Once completed, students will submit the final synthesis project via Dropbox for grading. - a.
-Quizzes: Quizzes are provided in D2L with an open and close date allowing students several days to complete the quiz.
+Quizzes: Quizzes are provided in D2L, with open and close dates allowing students several days to complete the quiz.
 It is expected that quizzes are taken individually by each student, not in a group (Please see Academic Integrity and Spartan Honor Code).
-The content in the quizzes reflect each of the four course objectives.

-- b.
-FlipGrid Introduction: This assignment requires students to use FlipGrid functionality, creating a video by answering questions as an introduction to peers and faculty. - c.
+The content in the quizzes reflect each of the four course objectives. - b.
+Introduction: This assignment requires students to use D2L discussion boards with the Express Capture through Mediaspace functionality, creating a video by answering questions as an introduction to peers and faculty. - c.
 Case Studies Discussion Forum: Students synthesize course content and apply the framework Situation-Background-Assessment-Recommendation (SBAR) to cases that illustrate each of the four course objectives. - d.
 Dropbox assignments: Brief written assignments provide students an opportunity to reflect upon course content and explore potential topics for the final project. - e.
 Final Project Discussion Forum: This assignment allows students to develop the final course project in three incremental steps with guidance from faculty and peers. - f.
 Final Project: D2L provides instructions and the grading rubric for this assignment.
 Students submit the final project after receiving guidance in the Discussion Forum for this purpose. - 2.
 For the Final Project: Each student who works in a pair or groups of up to 4, will receive the same grade on the project.
 It is the responsibility of all students in the group to review and revise the assignment.
 All student's names will be on the assignment and the grade will reflect the contributions of each person collectively.
 Review D2L for specific, detailed instructions regarding the final project. - 3.
 Expected Hours of Preparation/Work per week: One hour per credit hour (per week) of the student's time is devoted to engaging with course content in readings and other materials provided in D2L.
-This equals 3 hours for this 3- credit course.
+This equals 3 hours for this 3-credit course.
 Two additional hours, per credit hour (per week) is devoted to synthesizing materials to complete weekly course assignments.
 This equals an additional 6 hours, totaling approximately 9 hours per week of student time engaged in NUR 423 course content. - 4.
 Late Assignments: All students are expected to turn their assigned work in on the dates and times specified on the Course Calendar, unless prior arrangements have been made with one of the instructors.
-Late assignments if accepted carry a penalty.
+If a student has an emergency, the expectation is the lead faculty will be contacted prior to the assignment due date and time to make alternative arrangements.
+Late assignments, if accepted, carry a penalty.
 If the assignment is accepted, a minimum of five percentage points per day will be subtracted for an assignment that is late (these will be subtracted from the time the assignment is due).
 If more than one assignment is late, there will be an increase in the amount of points being subtracted from subsequent late assignments.